jenkinsci/dark-theme-plugin/README.md

   * You can use the jsdeliver CDN to pull it directly from GitHub: https://cdn.jsdelivr.net/gh/jenkinsci/dark-theme@master/theme.css

 More detailed testing guidelines are coming soon!

+### References

+* The theme was created as a part of the [Jenkins UI/UX Hackfest](https://github.com/jenkinsci/ui-ux-hackfest-2020) on May 25-29, 2020.
+* The theme is inspired by the [camalot/jenkins-dark-stylish](https://github.com/camalot/jenkins-dark-stylish) theme, but it is a new theme created by scratch.